 One light, one dark but keep it colourful.
 Bright colours are great for photos.
 Whatever brand or type you love to wear that’s comfortable.
 Like I said, I am all about the layering.
-These are great on their own in hot weather as well as underneath sweaters, especially cardigans.
+These are great on their own, (like this cute one from PrAna) as well as underneath sweaters, especially cardigans..
+Speaking of which..

 ‘Cause you always need a cardigan!
 I typically stick to a casual black colored one because it goes with everything and you can wear it over top of your colourful tanks.
 Remember: Layers!

 Hoodie/Bunny Hug/Hooded Sweater

 Whatever you may call it: a Zip-up hooded sweater.
 I have this Icebreaker Merino Wool hoodie and love it!
 I got a discount by getting the pink one at the end of season.
 However, I’d suggest getting a darker shade because you will probably wear than more than you think.
 And over time, it gets pretty dirty around the cuffs.
 The Merino Wool fabric is quite warm in cool climates (or air-con buses), comfortable, and dries quick after washing.

 This is really up to you and what you want to wear.
 I like to bring a regular, easy breathe t-shirt for long bus rides and travel days.
 It’s nice having the t-shirt rather than a tank for these days for that little extra padding on the shoulders to protect your shoulders from backpack straps.
-I like Sure Design t-shirts for this, easy wash/dry and comfortable.
 The other shirt can be cute, to wear wherever.
-Sometimes, due to cultural reasons, showing too much skin, like the shoulder, is inappropriate, this is another reason to have options.
+Sometimes, due to cultural reasons, showing too much skin, like the shoulder, is inappropriate, which is another reason to have options.